Abisen10/Tableau-ME-Exam/README.md

 _________________________________________________________________________________________

-QUESTION
-3 :-  What is the use of color and size options in the marks cart of tableau ?
+## 3 :-  What is the use of color and size options in the marks cart of tableau ?
 (With the help of an example create one in tableau) ?

-ANSWER
+### ANSWER

 The Color and Size options in the Marks Card of Tableau are used to differentiate between different data points in a graph